WordPress/gutenberg/docs/how-to-guides/block-tutorial/writing-your-first-block-type.md

 {% end %}

-NOTE: If using the JSX version, you need to run `npm run build` and it will create the JavaScript file that is loaded in the editor at `build/index.js`
+NOTE: If using the JSX version, you need to run `pnpm build` and it will create the JavaScript file that is loaded in the editor at `build/index.js`

 ### Step 4: Confirm